bivekbasu/bivekbasu/README.md

 - 👋 Hi, I’m @bivekbasu
-- 🌱 I’m currently learning machine learning.
+- 🌱 I’m currently making projects on EDA and Machine Learning.
+-  It's also fun for now to make dashboards on BI tools.

 <!---
 bivekbasu/bivekbasu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.